 British Pathé footage from 1945 shows a young Derry boy singing his heart out for a Canadian soldier.

-In the film, the young Derry boy sings for a penny for a Canadian soldier called ‘Bill,’ who calls the young boy ‘Paddy’ and says “there always be other Irish Paddys singing for pennies.”
+In the footage, the young Derry boy sings for a penny for a Canadian soldier called Bill, who calls the young boy Paddy and says “there always be other Irish Paddys singing for pennies.”

-The young boy has been identified as Hugh ‘Fly’ Doherty, and ‘Bill’ is actually real life Lieutenant W.J.
+The young boy has been identified as Hugh ‘Fly’ Doherty, and Bill is actually Lieutenant W.J.
 O’Connor of the Royal Canadian Navy.